composer/composer/doc/articles/custom-installers.md

 * **getInstallPath()**, this method should return the location where the package is to be installed, _relative from the location of composer.json._

+Note that some methods accept different class instances as inputs, so you can omit or add the necessary `use` statements accordingly.

 Example:

 ```php